Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 Oklahoma State Stats and Trends

-- The Cowboys have an against the spread record of 3-1 in their four games when favored by 3 points or more so far this season.
+- The Cowboys are 3-1 ATS when favored by 3 points or more this season.

-- Oklahoma State has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Oklahoma State's games this year have hit the over on three of seven set point totals (42.9%).

-- Oklahoma State is 4-1 against the spread and 6-0 overall this season when the team notches more than 22.9 points.
+- Oklahoma State is 4-1 against the spread and 6-0 overall this season when the team scores more than 22.9 points.

-- Oklahoma State is 4-0 against the spread and 5-0 overall when the team churns out over 365.1 yards.
+- When Oklahoma State totals over 365.1 yards, the team is 4-0 against the spread and 5-0 overall.

 - This year, the Cowboys have turned the ball over nine times, one more than the Mountaineers' takeaways (8).